TeamMGE/MicrobialGenomicsCourse/_episodes/10-SNPphylo.md

 {: .challenge}

 > ## Discussion: What is the SNP distance between the isolates??
 >
-> Open Dendroscope on your own computer, go to File>Open and choose core_snps.newick.
-> Choose the rectangular phylogram.
-> Try to estimate the number of SNPs between the samples in the three groups by looking at the tree and by interrogating the SNIPPY output.
->
 > Hint:
 > Have a look at the file 'core.aln'